BioconductorBoards/CABWorkingGroups/minimum_requirements_for_events.md

 - [ ] Recording video of the event and sharing the video using [the Bioconductor YouTube channel](https://www.youtube.com/user/bioconductor)
 - [ ] Workshops using https://github.com/seandavi/BuildABiocWorkshop as the template
 - [ ] Ensure good gender balance of invited speakers
+- [ ] Contacting to workshop@bioconductor.org before at least 4months in advance.

 ### Considerations